Insprill/fetch4j/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes.
+4. Stage your changes (`git add .`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+6. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+7. Open a Pull Request

 <!-- LICENSE -->